 To demonstrate how extreme gender related conflicts over "multiculturalism" can become, consider cultures that practice clitorectomy as an initiation into womanhood?
-(The clitoris is excised so that females can never experience orgasm.)
+(The clitoris is excised, it is said, in order to blunt a female sex drive normally so strong as to tempt women into immorality.)
 Does "multiculturalism" require educators to present this practice as an agreeable option?
 Discussion of such issues would immediately erode support for "multiculturalism" in our schools.
 Yet as we turn "multiculturalism" into a reality, each and every one of these issues may have to be resolved.

 Beyond gender, "multiculturalism" presents other difficult issues.
 In some cultures, for instance, promptness is not an important virtue.
 Given that this is a cultural trait, should a "multicultural" school allow, or at least tolerate, tardiness?
 Then there are cultures where liking school, succeeding in one's studies, or enjoying reading can make children the subject of merciless bullying.
 Does "multiculturalism" require educators to accommodate this value system?
 In other cultures bribery is a way of life.
 Does "multiculturalism" require us to celebrate, or at least wink at, such behavior?
 And, puzzle of puzzles, how should we deal with culturally imbedded intolerance?
 Such narrowness is a common feature of many, perhaps most, of the world's cultures; and it is a particular feature of such truly "multicultural" places as Serbia, Bosnia and Croatia.
 Yet this "us versus them" intolerance which many cultures use to define themselves, is antithetical to the tolerance that makes "multiculturalism" even conceivable, much less possible.
 All of these tensions, and many more, are inherent in "multiculturalism."
 Yet the systematic ambiguity of the slogan discourages their consideration.